Skip to main content

 &state=STATE_VALUE

-• Verify that the returned state matches the value from the request (CSRF prevention)
+• If state is specified, always verify that the returned value matches the value from the request (CSRF prevention)

 • The code has a short expiration time, so exchange it for a token in the next step immediately